davidesciotti/Spaceborne_covg/README.md

+# ⚠️ This repository is no longer maintained.
+Please refer to the [Spaceborne](https://github.com/davidesciotti/Spaceborne) repository instead ⚠️

 # Spaceborne - Gaussian covariance

  A simple script to compute the Gaussian 3x2pt covariance in harmonic space, using the following formula (Eq.(138) of the _Euclid_ Preparation: VII.
 Forecast Validation [paper](https://arxiv.org/abs/1910.09273)).